 Click here to view an animated version of this procedure.

-A laminectomy is a surgery to remove a small portion of a vertebra.
+A laminectomy is a surgery to remove a small portion of a vertebra called the lamina.
 Vertebrae are the bones of the spine.
 The lamina is a small tall like portion on the rear of the vertebra.

 Copyright © Nucleus Medical Media, Inc.

 A laminectomy is usually done to help take pressure off your spinal cord or a nerve running out from your spinal cord.
 It is also done to gain access to the spinal cord, bones, and discs that are below the lamina.
-Ruptured discs , bony spurs, or other problems can cause narrowing of the canals that the nerves and spinal cord run through.
+Herniated discs , bony spurs, or other problems can cause narrowing of the canals that the nerves and spinal cord run through.
 This can irritate the nerve if it gets too narrow.
 Often, a laminectomy is done along with a disk removal to help make the canal larger and take pressure off the nerve being irritated.